leonemunyao/ALXprodev-Devops/README.md

  *  Writing a script that extracts the Pokemon's name, height, weight and type from the json file created in Task 0 and format the ouput in a human-redable way. `Pikachu is of type Electric, weight 6kgs, and is 0,4m tall.`

+---

  ### Task 2: Batch Pokemon Data Retrieval.

  The objective is to automate the retrival of data for multiple Pokemon and store it in separate files.

  * Creating a script that loops through a list of Pokemon [Bulbasaur, Ivysaur, Venusaur, Charmande, Charmeleon].

+ ### Task 3: Summarize Pokemon Data.

+ The objective is to create a report that summarizes data for multiple Pokemon.

+ *  Writing a shell script that reads all the JSON files generated in Task 2 and extracts the name, height and weight of each Pokemon and then generating a CSV file.